Neko-Box-Coder/ModC/Spec.md

 ## Core Language

 ### Header And Source Files
-ModC uses extension of `modh` and `modc` respectively for header and source files.
+ModC uses extension of `.modh` and `.modc` respectively for header and source files.
 Header files are optional if source file is available.

 To include other source file, simply do